Words (Kate Miller-Heidke song)

 "Words" is a song by Australian singer Kate Miller-Heidke, released on 26 May 2007 as the lead single from Miller-Heike's debut studio album Little Eve.
 The song peaked at number 43 on the ARIA Charts.

 Music video

-The music video was directed by Stephen Lance & Mairi Cameron HEAD PICTURES.
+The music video was directed by Stephen Lance and Mairi Cameron of Head Pictures.
 It features Miller-Heidke in a white room with a typewriter, a small and condensed room and a room with her trying to babysit a young boy.
 All of these rooms have numerous words written all over the walls.
 In the second half of the video, we see Miller-Heidke wearing a purple dress with flashing lights from Cameras.